 It should also be borne in mind that linking with spirit does not always work in a television studio, no matter how strong the medium may be.
 There are extremely harsh lights to contend with, quite often an unsympathetic interviewer, conflicting emotions of the studio audience and antagonist thoughts being sent out by those who are ignorant of, or fear, spirit communication

-It has been known for students studying at Universities and Colleges to produce a dissertation, or even a Ph.D. thesis in Spiritualism and its related phenomena.
-These students will often contact mediums to ask for help with their studies.
+It has been known for students studying at Universities and Colleges to produce a dissertation or even a Ph.D. thesis in Spiritualism and its related phenomena.
+These students will often contact mediums to ask for help with their studies and psychic tests.
 Mediums, therefore, ought to be able to give students lists of books that will be of assistance to them and also be able to answer any questions posed, again sensibly and logically.

-It also has to be said that a medium may give the most amazing contact from spirit to a recipient with clear and precise evidential information, which is totally accepted, but a sceptic will never accept that it came from spirit.
-A sceptic will find a hundred ways that the information was obtained or manufactured.
+It also has to be said that a medium may give the most amazing contact from spirit to a recipient with clear and precise evidential information, which is totally acceptable, but a skeptic will never accept that it came from spirit.
+A skeptic will find a hundred ways that the information was obtained or manufactured.

 One last point, however, which should be made.
-People who are analytical in their approach to Spiritualism and spirit contact are often confused with being closed minded sceptics and this is not the case.
+People who are analytical in their approach to Spiritualism and spirit contact are often confused with being closed-minded skeptics and this is not the case.
 These are the people who, once convinced of the reality of spirit, will further its progress and that of Spiritualism and mediumship.

 People from other religions